About the Sixth Form

 Beyond the Sixth Form

-Approximately 75% of our students choose to go to university after leaving us, with the remainder electing to begin a career.
-A real strength of our Sixth Form is the support students have when making decisions over their future.
+Approximately 60% of our students choose to go to university after leaving us, with the remainder securing sought after degree apprenticeships or employment.
+A real strength of our Sixth Form is the individualised support each student receives.

-All Y13 students have an hour each week timetabled with their personal tutor to research their future options and then receive support with their UCAS application or job search.
+All Y13 students have an hour each week timetabled with their personal tutor to research future options and receive support with their UCAS application or next steps pathway.
 We also have close links with apprenticeship providers and careers officers for those not wishing to attend university.

 Enrichment